Money lenders offer a wide variety of flexible financing options, which can provide funding for a variety of situations.

 There are a host of Australian money lenders and they all generally fall into one of the following categories:

 - Short-term lenders.
 Such lenders include payday lenders and others offering short-term personal or business loans.
-Your loan will usually be disbursed quickly and your repayment schedule should be short.
+A loan with these lenders will usually be disbursed quickly and the repayment schedule should be short.
 Short-term lenders require loans to be repaid over terms of 16 days to one year.
+These loans usually have very high rates and fees so should only be used for emergencies.

 - Branch lenders.
 These include more traditional lenders such as banks and deposit institutions, as well as non-bank lenders with bricks-and-mortar branches, where people can actually walk in and request a loan (as opposed to online lenders, for example).